dguo/dannyguo.com/content/blog/what-i-learned-by-relearning-html.md

 ## Introduction to HTML5

-Based just on that experience, I wouldn't consider myself to be a web development expert, but I surely had far more experience than the typical student for [Coursera](https://www.coursera.org/)'s [Introduction to HTML5](https://www.coursera.org/learn/html) course.
-I started the course expecting to know a lot of the content already, since the course was designed for complete beginners with no programming backgrounds.
+Based just on that experience, I wouldn't consider myself to be a web development expert, but I surely had far more knowledge than the typical student for [Coursera](https://www.coursera.org/)'s [Introduction to HTML5](https://www.coursera.org/learn/html) course.
+I started the course expecting to know a lot of the content already, since it was designed for complete beginners with no programming backgrounds.

 As I went through the material, I did in fact know a lot of it already, but I was surprised by how much was still new to me.
 I knew enough to make a